monarch-initiative/mondo-ingest/README.md

 as a table of statistics showing total number of terms, excluded terms, deprecated terms, and unmapped terms.

 ### Mapped deprecated terms
-The [mapped deprecated terms](./docs/reports/mapped_deprecated.md) contains a table of statistics showing total number of deprecated terms that have existing xrefs in Mondo, for each ontology.
+The [_mapped deprecated terms_ page](./docs/reports/mapped_deprecated.md) contains a table of statistics showing total number of deprecated terms that have existing xrefs in Mondo, for each ontology.
 There is also a link to a page for each ontology which shows the term IDs and their corresponding mapped Mondo ID(s).

+### Migratable terms
+The [_migrate_ page](./docs/reports/migrate.md) contains a table of statistics showing of terms ready for migration / integration into Mondo.